sachamasry/sachamasry.com/content/work/web-applications/patient_dashboard.md

 Finally, there is a separate dashboard listing the most likely data problems that may occur through operator error.
-This includes an analysis of common data-entry issues which can skew aggregate data or lead to missed appointments, thus missed revenue.
+This includes an analysis of common data-entry issues which can skew aggregate data or lead to missed appointments and lost revenue.

 {{<figure src="/img/web-applications/patient_dashboard-problems_at_a_glance.jpg" title="Potential data problems, at a glance">}}